If you’re looking for a great wine bar in London…

 Details: 44 Blandford Street, W1U 7HS | Book here

 Bottles | Spitalfields

-Next on the list is Bottles, a relatively new contender, although worth of a spot nonetheless.
-You’ll find it along the edge of Old Spitalfields Market, where you’ll first notice it for it’s white-washed courtyard which – fit with pillow-lined benches, rustic wooden tables, and overhead heaters – evokes the feeling of holidaying somewhere warm.
-Inside is a little more industrial feeling.
-It’s two floors, both of which have a big central communal table, with distressed leather stalls, and hanging filament lights overhead.
-Wine wise the focus is on independent producers and small farms, although they still have over 180 labels on offer.
-The food comes courtesy of Sood Kitchen, who are not only lovely but also incredibly talented chefs, cooking up a regularly-changing menu of delicious Italian fare.
+Bottles is lined up along the edge of Old Spitalfields Market, where you’ll first notice it for its white-washed courtyard which – fitted with pillow-lined benches, rustic wooden tables and overhead heaters – evokes the feeling of holidaying somewhere warm.
+Inside is a little more industrial in style.
+It’s set over two floors, both of which have a big central communal table with distressed leather stools and filament lights hanging overhead.
+The focus here is on independent producers and small growers, but that doesn’t make for a small list – they still have over 180 labels on offer.
+The food comes courtesy of Sood Kitchen, who are not only lovely but also incredibly talented chefs, cooking up a zero-waste menu of delicious Italian fare.